MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

 ### Install

-First install the App Deployment extension in VS Code:
+First install the App Deployment extension in Visual Studio Code:

-1. Download [App Deploy Extension](https://aka.ms/app-deploy-vscode) to install the extension as part of VS Code.
+1. Download [App Deploy Extension](https://aka.ms/app-deploy-vscode) to install the extension as part of Visual Studio Code.

-1. Launch VS Code and navigate to the Extensions sidebar.
+1. Launch Visual Studio Code and navigate to the Extensions sidebar.

 1. Click the `…` context menu on the top of the side bar and select `Install from vsix`.